 Video is handled by the 1.19MHz 6607 CPU, with 128 bytes of RAM (thought cartridges could supplement this with 128-256 bytes).
 The NTSC and PAL versions have somewhat different specifications due to varying video standards - with the NTSC version supporting 128 colors, while the PAL version supports 108.

 Input is handled through the included single button joystick, or two for multi-player games, and a few games which use them in tandem.
 Additionally, Atari offered several other input devices.
 Paddle controllers, consisting of an analogue wheel and a side-mounted button were appropriate for games requiring precise motion on one axis, such as Kaboom! and Breakout.
 Keypad controllers feature 12 buttons, and can slide-lock into one another.
-Overlays exist for a few titles, which sit atop the keypad controllers.
-Other, game specific controllers were also offered, such as a paddle variant with 360 degree motion, and a light gun.
+Overlays exist for a few titles (most notably, Star Raiders) which sit atop the keypad controllers.
+Other, game specific controllers were also offered, such as the driving controller; a paddle variant with 360 degree motion, and a light gun.
 Third-party hardware manufacturers also offered several controllers.

 The Atari 2600 launched along with the following 9 games in October 1977: